Sorry, you need to enable JavaScript to visit this website.

 Cross-sectorial cooperation

-Governance in the field of inclusion arises from an inter-governmental perspective.
-The Social Inclusion Network 2017-2020 (Red de Inclusión Social 2017-2020, RIS) tacklesthe former need for effective coordination between the institutional actors involved and the correct distribution and distribution of competencies among the different organs and levels of the State Administration: Ministries, Autonomous Regions Administration and Local Administration as well as from the involvement of the third sector of social action.
+Governance in the field of inclusion arises from an inter-governmental approach.
+The Social Inclusion Network 2024-2030 (Red de Inclusión Social 2024-2030, RIS) addresses the need for effective coordination between institutional actors and clear distribution of competencies among the different governmental levels - Ministries, Spanish Autonomous Communities and Local Administrations - as well as from the involvement of the third sector.